hunt-framework/hunt/README.md

 packages (deb: `libsnappy-dev`).
 -->

-##### Can i run Hunt on a 32Bit machine.
+##### Can I run Hunt on a 32-bit machine?
-This would not be a good idea.
-First of all we are using 64Bit Hashes for our internal `DocId`s.
-Despite this source of error the 32Bit machine limits the available memory to 4GB.
+No, we are using 64-bit hashes for our internal document IDs.
+Collisions are much more likely for 32-bit hashes and the available memory would be limited to 4GB.

 ##### Why is the CPU usage in idle so high?
 GHC performs a a major garbage collection every 0.3 seconds in idle, which can be computationally